NahimNasser/django-unchained/README.md

 * Intro to Python: Why Python?
 * Data Structures: Strings, Integers, Floats, Dictionaries, Lists, Tuples, Sets.
 Talk about differences and use cases.
 * Statements and Functions: if, while, for, lambda, filter, sorted, map, dir, help, pdb
-* something to code in class
-* something to take home.

 ##Session 2: Django's architecture, design, and principles
 A high level overview of the various components in a django web application, and how they interoperate with each other.
 Django's MVC architecture will be broken down.
 Django's design philosophies will also be discussed.